zhangtravis/thinformer/examples/t2t/README.md

 1. Download the ILSVRC2012 validation dataset from https://www.image-net.org/download.php.
 You will need to login and submit the terms of access.
 The total size is roughly 6.3 GB.

+2. Extract validation data using [extract_ILSVRC.sh](extract_ILSVRC.sh).

-2. Download the pretrained T2T-ViT model from the [T2T-ViT repo](https://github.com/yitu-opensource/T2T-ViT/releases).
+3. Download the pretrained T2T-ViT model from the [T2T-ViT repo](https://github.com/yitu-opensource/T2T-ViT/releases).
 We use the ``82.6_T2T_ViTt_24`` model which can be downloaded by running the following command:
 ```sh
 mkdir -p checkpoints
 wget -P checkpoints https://github.com/yitu-opensource/T2T-ViT/releases/download/main/82.6_T2T_ViTt_24.pth.tar